SQUARE-WAVES/theWorks/README.md

 #ERROR handling

-The works will pass an error back in the standard node js callback(err,result) pattern, and the error will tell you which item in your package failed to build.
-For example if you have a config like this
+The works will pass an error back in the standard node js callback(err,result) pattern.
+Eg. if you were trying to build a config like this

 ```
 {
 	"dogs":{
-		"req":"./animals.js#dog"
+		"plugin":{
+			"path":"animal_factory",
+			"options":{
+				"noise":"woof",
+				"paws":true,
+				"cogs":false
+			}
 	},
 	"cats":{
 		"plugin":{